 The awards’ governing board, including awards patron Maggie Beer, Christine Manfield, Guillaume Brahimi, Shannon Bennett, Colin Fassnidge, Martin Benn, Vicki Wild, Ross Lusted, Sunny Lusted, Neil Perry, Kylie Kwong and Mike Bennie, were across all award decisions.

-A total of 18 awards were presented, including Producer of the Year, which went to Gary, Jo and Sam Rodely from Tathra Oysters in NSW for their 5-year-old bistro grade oysters.
+Ultimately, 18 awards were presented, including Producer of the Year.
+This went to Gary, Jo and Sam Rodely from Tathra Oysters in NSW for their 5-year-old bistro grade oysters.

-delicious. has collaborated with Vic’s Premium Quality Meat on the curation of this year’s Produce to You box, a selection of Australia’s best produce – including, cheese, meat and wine – that can be purchased online and delivered nationally.
+delicious. has collaborated with Vic’s Premium Quality Meat on the curation of 2021’s Produce to You box.
+This is a selection of Australia’s best produce – including, cheese, meat and wine – that can be purchased online and delivered nationally.
 For more information on how to order the Produce to You box, head to delicious.com.au/producetoyou

 From the Dairy